znsio/specmatic-gradle-plugin/README.md

         // List of sample projects that need validation before release, and bumping post release downstreamDependentProjects = listOf("project1", "project2")

-        // List of tasks that need to be run before a release preReleaseVadlidateTasks = listOf("check")
         // List of publish tasks that need to be run on the release tag releasePublishTasks = listOf("publishTasks...")